| Key Points | Details to Remember |

 - Pears (without cores): mild flavor and low sugar.

-Beneficial vegetables
+Beneficial Vegetables

 Carrots, cucumbers, or zucchinis can advantageously replace industrial snacks.
 Their crunchy texture encourages chewing and helps dental hygiene, while remaining very digestible.

 Treats made from lean meat or dehydrated vegetables offer a nutritional compromise.
-Check labels to avoid additives and prefer products with a short ingredient list.
+Check the labels to avoid additives and prefer products with a short ingredient list.

-Tips for a balanced canine diet
+Tips for a Balanced Canine Diet

 Moderation Above All